Bill Giles (baseball): Philadelphia Phillies

 Around 2012 or 2013, Giles sold his last shares of the Phillies.
+He owned at one point about 20% of the team.

 National League honorary president

 Giles is also honorary president of the National League—the same job his father held on an official full-time basis.
 One of the honorary president's tasks is to present the Warren C. Giles Trophy, named after his father, to the National League Championship Series winner.

 Other duties of the honorary league president include representing the league at the All-Star Game and the postseason.

 Honors and awards

 In 2001, a new tournament for the Division II baseball teams in the Philadelphia area, the Bill Giles Invitational, was named in his honor.

 Personal

 His wife, Nancy, died on April 12, 2020.